 The electrode and workpiece are connected to a suitable power supply, which generates an electrical potential between the two parts.

-Also known as a waterjet, is a tool capable of slicing into metal or other materials (such as granite) by using a jet of water at high velocity and pressure, or a mixture of water and an abrasive substance, such as sand.
+Also known as a waterjet, it can be sliced into metal or other materials (such as granite) by using a jet of water at high velocity and pressure or a mixture of water and an abrasive substance such as sand.

-It is often used during fabrication or manufacture of parts for machinery and other devices.
+It is often used during the fabrication or manufacture of parts for machinery and other devices.

 Waterjet is the preferred method when the materials being cut are sensitive to the high temperatures generated by other methods.

-It has found applications in a diverse number of industries from mining to aerospace where it is used for operations such as cutting, shaping, carving, and reaming.
+It has found applications in many industries, from mining to aerospace, where it is used for operations such as cutting, shaping, carving, and reaming.